timgluz/versioneye-core/README.md

 ## Ruby console

-If the backend systems are all up and running you can start the Ruby console like this:
+If the backend systems are all up and running and the environment variables are set correctly you can start the Ruby console like this:

 ```
 rake console